TanviJhaloya/go-math-app/README.md

 http://myapp-load-balancer-1345939904.ap-south-1.elb.amazonaws.com/product/<integer-1/integer-2

-### Note: It will thorw `Invalid Operation` as the output if we don't use the appropriate endpoints to access the app.
+### Note: It will throw `Invalid Operation` as the output if we don't use the appropriate endpoints to access the app.